Jahteo/fallonnbcc.com/about.md

     weight: 2

 ---
+<h2> About the church </h2>
+We believe in the Assembly of God's [Statement of Fundamental Truths](https://ag.org/beliefs/statement-of-fundamental-truths).
+Maybe write more about our mission and why we do what we do.
+Maybe not.

 <h2> When & Where </h2>
-Here's a great blurb about Where & when we meet.
+Simple details about where & when we meet.

-<h2> About the church </h2>
-Here's a another blurb about our mission and why we do what we do.

 <h2> What to expect </h2>
-Here's a final blurb about what a service is like so introverts can mentally prepare for a new church.
+Here's a great spot to write about what a service is like for folks new to town, new to church, or perhaps just looking to change churches.